 To help explain which way is up, we sought advice from Evaluator Group analyst Randy Kerns, who’s been in the storage field since its days of punched cards and data hieroglyphics.
 We also received input from Mark Peters of Enterprise Strategy Group.

-- What is it?
-The more data you have, the more tender loving care it requires—that comes in the form of storage management software.
-The software keeps your data safe, ensures the right bits are stored in the right place, coordinates with your applications, and continuously reports on the data's health.
+- What is storage management software?
+The more data you have, the more tender loving care it requires–that comes in the form of storage management software.
+The software keeps your data safe, ensures the right bits are stored in the right place, coordinates with your applications, and continuously reports on the data’s health.

-- Why does it matter?
-Other than people, your company's data is its most valuable asset.
+- Why does storage management software matter?
+Other than people, your company’s data is its most valuable asset.

-- Who does this affect?
+- Who does storage management software affect?
 Traditionally, the answer is just storage management professionals; Kerns explained how that is changing.
 Cloud-centric businesses may have whole other teams that lack storage management experience yet are still tasked with managing storage.

 - When is this happening?
 Now.
 In addition to the trends in big data, cloud, and IoT, there are also hardware trends such as object-based storage and all-flash arrays, which increasingly need unique kinds of storage management applications.

-- How do I get it?
+- How do I get storage management software?
 Storage management software can come from a storage hardware manufacturer, an independent software vendor, or open-source channels.
-It could even be homemade, although we wouldn't recommend that except in very special cases.
+It could even be homemade, although that isn’t recommended except in very special cases.